kimbring2/AlphaStar_Implementation/README.md

 <img src="image/network_architecture.png" width="1000">

 # Supervised Learning
+I can only check that model with LSTM works well in Supervised Learning.
+FullyConv model does not show good performance yet although it fast then LSTM model for training.

 ## Simple64
 To implement AlphaStar susuccessfully, Supervised Training is crucial.
 Instead of using the existing replay data to check simple network of mine, I collect amount of 1000 number of [replay files](https://drive.google.com/drive/folders/1lqb__ubLKLfw4Jiig6KsO-D0e_wrnGWk?usp=sharing) in Simple64 map using only Terran, and Marine rush from two Barrack with Random race opponent.